pribis/pysslwatch/README.md

 ## Watch SSL certs and report results, highlighting expiration concerns.

 pysslwatch goes through the server conf files and extracts all the domains and checks the certificate expiration status.
-It will highlight any pending expiration.
+It will inform you of any pending expirations by giving you a WARNING or CRITICAL notification.

 **[Note: only Nginx is supported at this time.]**

 ### Config
-The script itself contains a nominal amount of default configuration, but it is not complete and the script will fail.
+The script itself contains a nominal amount of default configuration, but it is not complete and the script will fail if you don't set up the config.yml file correctly.
 You may edit these values at the head of the script, but this isn't the recommended way.

 Instead, use the config.yml.example file.
 First rename it to config.yml and then edit it for your particular needs.
-You may want to set debug=2, which will print info but not email the results. debug=1 will print results and email. debug=0 will not print any results except where the system call to openssl is concerned.
+You may want to set debug=2, which will print info but not email the results. debug=1 will print results and email. debug=0 will not print any results except where the system call to openssl fails.

 The configuration falls through this way:
 1. config.yml (overrides all values)